DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Online Supplementary Materials

 \section{Online Supplementary Materials}

-The supplementary materials appended to this manuscript include: (1) Details of the architecture and implementation of the deep learning model shown in Figure \ref{fig-dl-model}; (2) Access to codes and data used to reproduce the results of DeepMIDE.
+The supplementary materials appended to this manuscript include: {(1) Details of the Box-Cox transformation}; (2) Details of the architecture and implementation of the deep learning model shown in Figure \ref{fig-dl-model}; and (3) Access to codes and data used to reproduce the results of DeepMIDE.